Desbloqueie Recursos Exclusivos

 I'll make it easier, actually, by blowing one of the lines up.

-Eu vou facilitar, na verdade, destacando uma das linhas.
+Vou facilitar, na verdade, ampliando uma das linhas.

 Basically, each of these terms